Over 20+ years experience with Vaillant Boilers

 Full instructions: Frozen condensate pipe guide.

-Vaillant boilers typically last 12 to 15 years with proper maintenance.
-If yours is approaching that age and needs a major repair (heat exchanger, PCB, pump), replacement may be more cost effective.
+Vaillant boilers typically last 10 to 15 years with proper maintenance.
+If yours is approaching that age and needs a major repair (PCB, fan, heat exchanger), replacement may be more cost effective.

 We give honest advice either way.
 Read more: Repair or replace?
 An engineer’s guide.